The Sierra Leone Telegraph: 20 June 2013

 This impressive supply of electricity across most parts of Freetown, which was funded by massive government borrowing and support from the World Bank, came at a very high price.

 For the most part of the last five years, the government has been spending over $5 million a week on fuel, needed to generate the electricity that kept the urban residents happy in Freetown.
+This level of government spending on fuel could not be sustained.

 The promised massive expansion in government revenue through taxation and exports, under the government’s acclaimed Agenda for Change, did not materialize.